Quick Start: Card Enrollment

 3. Create the card subscription

 Create the subscription that ties the card to the subaccount — this is the enrollment entry point.
 The SDK does this for you.
-Full request/response: Single Card Enrollment — API Reference.
+What it does under the hood, conceptually: Single Card Enrollment.

 4. Verify the cardholder (3DS)